-- 1. On whether a project will give rise to new technologies or projects, consideration will be given in the overall sense if the R&D can bring benefits to Hong Kong.
-While ITF funding is primarily for the benefit of Hong Kong, and hence a Hong Kong angle would be of the greatest importance, due regard will also be taken in terms of benefits to a wider community (e.g. agricultural research to address the problem of food shortage). - 2.
+- 1. On whether a project will give rise to new technologies or projects, consideration will be given in the overall sense if the R&D can bring benefits to Hong Kong. - 2.
 On whether a project will enhance the quality of existing products (e.g. capacity, reliability, speed, etc.), the lead applicant should set out the type and extent of such improvements. - 3.
 On whether a project will render production or application cost more competitive, the lead applicant should explain the basis of such improvements and provide an estimate on the percentage in terms of cost savings. - 4.
 The lead applicant should highlight the element of Guangdong/Hong Kong or Shenzhen/Hong Kong cooperation in the project proposal (e.g. collaboration amongst research institutes or enterprises in Guangdong/Shenzhen and Hong Kong).